james-ashby/PokePC/README.md

 PokePC features
 --------------------------------------------
-• Look information about all Pokémon up to generation 5, as well as custom added Pokémon
+• Look up information about all Pokémon up to generation 5, as well as custom added Pokémon

 • Catch Pokémon in various areas

-• Levelling system to unlock new areas and Pokémon!
+• Level up and unlock new areas and Pokémon!

-• Shiny Pokémon
+• Get lucky and find elusive 'Shiny' Pokémon!

 -------------------------